-College policy prohibits the use, possession, or sale of alcoholic beverages in any form on College property, whether leased or owned, and on the specific premises of College-sponsored or supervised off-campus functions, unless specifically approved by the Board of Governors in advance.
+College policy number 500.3900.14 prohibits the use, possession, or sale of alcoholic beverages in any form on College property, whether leased or owned, and on the specific premises of College-sponsored or supervised off- campus functions, unless specifically approved by the Board of Governors in advance.
 The approval and authorization for the use, possession, or sale of alcoholic beverages in any form on College property, within College facilities or at College-sponsored or supervised off-campus functions is further conditioned upon the requirement that any use, possession or sale of alcoholic beverages be in complete conformity with the requirements of law.
+College policy also prohibits the consumption, possession, or sale of controlled substances and/or the presence of persons under the influence of controlled substances on College-owned, leased or controlled property and on the premises of College sponsored or supervised off-campus functions. policy (Board Policy 500.4000.79 Use of Controlled Substances).